skywarth/vite-github-pages-deployer/README.md

-# Vite Github Pages Deploy
+# Vite GitHub Pages Deploy

 <!-- ![GitHub all releases](https://img.shields.io/github/downloads/skywarth/vite-github-pages-deployer/total?style=for-the-badge) -->

 Deploy your [Vite](https://vitejs.dev/guide/) application to Github Pages, at a glance.
 - No shenanigans such as committing the dist folder and pushing to a branch.
-- Clean deploy to Github Pages by utilizing actions and artifacts.
+- Clean deploy to GitHub Pages by utilizing actions and artifacts.
 - Customizable with optional build path

 ```